iliyan-kostov9/aws-python-cdk-code-example/README.md

 cdk --version
 ```

-If the output looks something like `2.X.X (build d111111)`, then the installation was successfull.
+If the output looks something like `2.X.X (build d111111)`, then the installation was successful.

 Next you'd need to verify if you have an active session with your AWS profile by running: